liqotech/liqo/docs/pages/Architecture/_index.md

 The Advertisement operator can be split in two main components.

 - **Broadcaster**: the module which creates and sends the Advertisement message
-- **Controller**: the module which is triggered when receiving an Advertisement and spawns a virtual node (using Virtual Kubelet)
+- **Advertisement Operator**: the module which is triggered when receiving an Advertisement and spawns a virtual node (using Virtual
+Kubelet)

- You can find more details about the [here](advertisement_protocol.md).
+ You can find more details about the [here](advertisement-management/).

 ## Resource Sharing